 Our screen Enclosure Company will be on site next to erect your cage.
 This is done prior to the interior finish of your pool being applied.
 Once interior finish is applied water must immediately start being filled into the pool.
 For safety reasons foremost, the cage is completed first so that there is a protection around the pool before being filled with water.
 It also helps protect against leaves and debris falling into the pool and possibly sticking to the interior finish of the pool.
 This is most often a two day process, and requires its own separate permit and final inspection (handled by the cage company itself).

-Within a couple of days, the interior crew will move in to apply your custom finish.
+The interior crew will move in to apply your custom finish.
 Many different colors and types of materials are available.
 This selection is important to accent the scheme and decor of your tile/brick selection.
 Application of this material is a one day procedure.
 Your pool will begin filling immediately after they finish.
 Interior materials cure more efficiently under water.
 Our construction assistant will mail a letter informing you of when this is scheduled.
 It states the importance of the pool fill and water safety.
 It will also ask you to contact us to set up your pool school with your project manager.

 We are now ready to start up your pool and you'll soon be swimming.

 What should you expect when your pool is done and full of water?